 We further assess the cause-of-death contributions by state to lifespan variation (Figure 4).
 We focus on the main causes of death including causes amenable to medical service (AMS), diabetes, homicides, and road traffic accidents.
 For contributions from all cause-of-death categories and females’ results see Supplementary Material figures S4-S7.

 Every state decreased lifespan variation due to medically amenable causes of death and homicides between 1995 and 2005.
 The states showing the larger reductions were mostly concentrated in the southern region of Mexico such as Chiapas, Oaxaca, Puebla, Guerrero and Morelos.
 Between 2005 and 2015, conditions amenable to medical service contributed to reductions in lifespan variation in most states, with the exceptions of Nayarit and Nuevo León.
 Homicides increased variation in most states between 2005 and 2015 (except in Durango, Nayarit and Campeche).
 The increase in homicide mortality in this period mainly affected the states of Guerrero (in the South), Chihuahua and Sinaloa in the North, and Colima in the central region.
-In these states the increases in lifespan variation were even larger that the improvements (decreases) made from 1995 to 2005.
+In these states the increases in lifespan variation were even larger than the improvements (decreases) made from 1995 to 2005.
 Diabetes show negligible contributions.
 Females experienced substantial reductions in lifespan variation due to AMS.
 Diabetes and IHD also helped reducing variation in lifespans in the overall period 1995-2015, albeit with smaller contributions.
 The effect of the rest of causes of death was negligible, however the effect of homicides on female lifespan variation can be seen in the state of Guerrero.

 Discussion

-In Mexico from 2005 to 2015, male life expectancy gains and lifespan variation decreases slowed down relative to the trend observed in the previous decade, during which males experienced an increase of two years in life expectancy and a decrease of one year and two months in lifespan variation.
+In Mexico from 2005 to 2015, improvements in male life expectancy and lifespan variation slowed down relative to the trend observed in the previous decade, during which males experienced an increase of two years in life expectancy and a decrease of one year and two months in lifespan variation.
 Our research sheds some light on this national trend by showing that the main contributor that held back life expectancy and variation of lifespan’s improvements was the unexpected rise of homicides after 2005.

 The effect of homicides on life expectancy trends

 Despite major public health interventions between 2005 and 2015, such as the universal health program Seguro Popular,35 every state in the country experienced less progress in life expectancy than in the previous decade.
 Chihuahua, the state bordering Texas, USA, even reduced life expectancy.
 Our findings clearly indicate that the spread of homicides throughout the country after 200518 was the main contributor to reduce life expectancy gains for males between 2005-2015.
-This is consistent with previous research documenting the impact of homicides between 2000 and 2010.4 5

-Our results complement such studies by adding five years of information.
-The strongest effect of homicide on life expectancy occurred in Guerrero, a state in the Southern region, were life expectancy was reduced by 2 years between 2005 and 2015.
+This is consistent with previous research documenting the impact of homicides between 2000 and 2010.4 5 Despite recent efforts from the Mexican government to contain the upsurge of violence in the country , our results using data up to 2015 show worrisome signs of the impact that homicides have on the population.
+For example, the strongest effect of homicide on life expectancy occurred in Guerrero, a state in the Southern region, were life expectancy was reduced by 2 years between 2005 and 2015.
 Followed by Chihuahua, with life expectancy loss of one year.
 Three additional states in the North (Sinaloa, Zacatecas, Baja California Sur), one in the Central region (Colima), and Morelos (Southern region), experienced losses of half a year in life expectancy over the same period.

 Trends in life expectancy are important and have been thoroughly documented,4 5 we further analyzed the effect of homicides on lifespan variation trends.
-Lifespan variation expresses a fundamental inequality among individuals at the population level, and uncertainty in age at death at the individual level.9
+Lifespan variation expresses a fundamental inequality among individuals at the population-level, and uncertainty in age at death at the individual-level.9

 The effect of homicides on lifespan variation trends